 OUR PEOPLE

-Meet the people who help develop and deliver Ishami’s work: our CEO, staff, trustees and advisory board.
-Many of our trustees are also survivor speakers.
+Meet the people who help develop and deliver Ishami’s work: our CEO, and survivor speakers.

 OUR CEO